 International applicants who may lawfully enter or reside in the United States without the need for CHSU visa sponsorship are welcome to apply to the COM.
-However, the COM encourages all such applicants to communicate with the Osteopathic Medical Board of California to determine if they will be eligible to receive a license issued by that agency.
+However, the COM encourages all such applicants to communicate with the Osteopathic Medical Board of California, or the state where they plan to practice, to determine if they will be eligible to receive a license issued by that agency.
 Successful completion of the COM program does not guarantee all admitted students will receive such license.
-The COM will not be held liable to students who matriculate to CHSU and are later denied a California license for any reason, including, but not limited to, denial on a basis related to undocumented or other ineligible immigration status..
+The COM will not be held liable to students who matriculate to CHSU and are later denied an osteopathic medical license in any state for any reason, including, but not limited to, denial on a basis related to undocumented or other ineligible immigration status.

 International students follow the same application steps as all other applicants applying to the D.O. program.
-International students who have completed a bachelor's degree in the United States will be exempt from the below requirements and will be subject to the same admissions standards as described above.
+International students who have completed a bachelor's degree in the United States will be exempt from the requirements listed below and will be subject to the same admissions standards as described above.